ghiscoding/Angular-Slickgrid/.github/ISSUE_TEMPLATE/general.md

 ---

 <!---
-Thanks for filing an issue!
+Thanks for filing a General issue!
 However, before you submit, please read the following:
-1. Search open/closed issues before submitting since someone might have asked the same thing before!
+1. Search open/closed issues before submitting a new one.
-2. If it's a question, have you considered asking on Stack Overflow?
+2. If your issue is more of question... did you read all Wikis?
+Or haved you considered asking on Stack Overflow?
+3. Also note that we ask you to fill in all sections with an (*) in its title else it will be closed by our bot.
 -->

-## General Question, Topic
+## General Topic

 ### Your Environment
 <!--- Include as many relevant details as possible about the environment you experienced the bug in -->